-An implementation of a consumer class must inherit from the org.apache.camel.Consumer interface.
-There are, in fact, a number of different patterns you can follow when implementing a consumer class, as is described in detail in Consumer Patterns on page 56.
+An implementation of a consumer class must inherit from the org.apache.camel.consumer interface.
+There are, in fact, a number of different patterns you can follow when implementing a consumer class, as is described in detail in Consumer Patterns.